Is your model predicting the past?: Backward baselines

 We extend this standard setup with a random variable~$W$, jointly distributed with $(X,Y)$ and supported on a discrete domain $\Wcal$.
 The variable~$W$ represents a \emph{context} of both the individual covariates and the outcome of interest.
-While we model them as separate random variables, we assume that $X$ encodes $W$, explicitly or implicitly.
-That is, we assume that perfect reconstruction of $W$ is statistically possible from $X$.\footnote{Concretely, the mutual information between $W$ and $X$ is equal to the entropy of $W$, $I(W;X) = H(W)$.}
+While we model them as separate random variables, at times, we assume that $X$ encodes $W$, explicitly or implicitly.
+For instance, in Proposition~\ref{prop:basic}(a), we assume that perfect reconstruction of $W$ is statistically possible from $X$.

-\paragraph{Backward prediction baseline.} In our typical story of backwards prediction from $X$, we imagine that a predictor first resolves $W$ from $X$, then predicts $Y$ from $W$.
-As such, if we are concerned that a hypothesis $h$ is using the backward pathway, a natural baseline to compare against is predicting~$Y$ directly from the context $W$.
+\paragraph{Backward prediction baseline.} In our typical story of backward prediction from $X$, we imagine that a predictor first resolves $W$ from $X$, then predicts $Y$ from $W$.
+As such, if we are concerned that a predictor~$h$ is using the backward pathway, a natural baseline to compare against is predicting~$Y$ directly from the context $W$.
 Fixing a loss $\ell$, we take $\gs:\Wcal \to \Ycal$ to be the statistically optimal predictor of $Y$ from $W$, and consider the following \emph{backward prediction baseline}, $\ell_\Dist(Y,\gs(W))$.

 The loss $\ell_\Dist(Y,\gs(W))$ provides a fundamental baseline for how predictable the outcome $Y$ is from $W$.
 By comparing this baseline to $\ell_\Dist(Y,h(X))$, we can better contextualize the quality of predictions $h$ produces.
 In particular, if $h$ does not achieve significantly better loss than $\gs$, then $h$ is not a very impressive predictor: rather than using machine learning to make decisions, you could get the same performance simply by stereotyping based on $W$.